sa-webb/covid-19-analyzer/README.md

 `git pull`

+### DB Config & Population

 1. Populate python `.env` and server `.env` with URI and database name.

-2. Execute `./app.zsh` to cleanse and insert the updated data into MongoDB using Python Scripts
+2. Execute `./app.zsh` to chain the Python Scripts for data cleansing and insertion.

 3. Explore data with MongoDB Compass